1548

 Three generations of farming splendour

-The Jiménez family bought the Estate from Cayo Muro’s widow and they remained there for three generations, bringing to Finca de Imas a period of great splendour as an arable and livestock farm, which vestiges are still visible today.
+A family from the region bought the Estate and they remained there for three generations, bringing to Finca de Imas a period of great splendour as an arable and livestock farm, which vestiges are still visible today.

 1985

-Barón de Ley was founded in 1985 as a ground-breaking project in DOCa Rioja: a vineyard-focused winery inspired by the Médoc châteaux specialised in premium Rioja wines.
+Barón de Ley was founded in 1985 as a ground-breaking project in DOCa Rioja: a vineyard-focused winery inspired by the French châteaux specialised in premium Rioja wines.

 1990

-Barón de Ley wines are launched in the market with the first prestigious Barón de Ley Reserva, one of our signature wines to date.
+Barón de Ley wines are launched in the market with the first prestigious Barón de Ley Reserva and Gran Reserva, our signature wines to date.

 1994

-Barón de Ley achieves its first international successes, leading to an expansion of 4 million premium wines bottle production.
+Barón de Ley achieves its first international successes, leading to an increase in our production of 4 million bottles.

 2000